 - What is the proximity to other food options?

 Overwhelmingly, vending machines in the US are located at manufacturing facilities and office buildings, meaning that captive, daytime workers are the main customers of these machines.
 Manufacturing and office sites similarly represent the majority of micro market locations.
-These kinds of locations are plentiful in many parts of the country, presenting strong market opportunities for new entrants.
+These kinds of locations are plentiful in many parts of the country, presenting strong market opportunities for new entrants (although stiff competition is a reality as well).

 With machine placement, the process involves sales, relationship management, and mutual benefit.
 There are usually two plans of approach for paying for location, space lease or participation location.